Photo by Kurt Howard

 Edgar Martinez won the fifth game with a memorable double down the left-field line in the bottom of the 11th inning, scoring Joey Cora with the tying run and Ken Griffey Jr. all the way from first with the winning run.

-That club came the closest the Mariners have ever come to a World Series, taking the Cleveland Indians to the sixth game of the American League Championship Series before bowing out.
+That club took the Cleveland Indians to the sixth game of the American League Championship Series before bowing out.

 Seattle won the West again in 1997 but lost its opening series to the Baltimore Orioles.
 The Mariners won the Wild Card in 2000 and swept their opening series against the Chicago White Sox but lost to the Yankees in the ALCS.